ctnava/rxtechnotes/healthcare_coverage.md

 - The prescription is for a **new work-related injury**.

 > 📍 Always check for California-specific reject messages or override codes when submitting workers’ comp claims.

+### 💲 Reimbursement, Pricing, & Billing Models

+Understanding how prescriptions are priced and reimbursed is essential for pharmacy technicians, especially when dealing with insurance billing, patient copays, or third-party rejections.

 ### 🔁 The Billing Cycle